Xenogix/UmekoChords/README.md

 Umeko Chords is a rhythm-based game built with PixiJS, featuring piano input, musical notation rendering, and real-time gameplay.
 The game is designed for learning and fun, with support for custom keyboard layouts, MIDI input, and dynamic audio.

-This is work in progress and multiple bugs are still present in new versions of the game.
+This is a work in progress and multiple bugs are still present in new versions of the game.
 Known issues and bugs are listed below.

 ![Screenshot of the gameplay](doc/gameplay.png)